shuskey/Sketch-A-Doodle/Assets/Readme.txt

 Sketch A Doodle Readme
 To Add/Fix:
---- WHILE PLAYING SCREENS (2D & 3D)
-[X] Allow Player chooser changes
-[X] Display Personal Best on screen "now playing 2D/3D screen" while playing [X] When Goal Achieved and timer stops, evaluate: (New Scene/screen ??)
-[X] - Is this a personal best for the current player [X]      No, Great Time, but not a personal best (let user change current player for a different evaluation) [X]	  Yes, Excellent, New Personal Speed Record!
-This puts you in 10th place (or what ever) [X] - Button choices [Try Again (goes to playmode chooser screen)] [Home/Back/(back to play this maze)]  <If new personal record, then save New High Score>

 --- PLAY YOUR MAZE CHOOSER SCREEN
 This screen loads slowly - how to fix this?
 Smaller images ??